Biltmore to Showcase "Fashion From the Classics"

 Exhibition inspired by George Vanderbilt's library

 From the costumes of Downton Abbey to the wedding gowns of film, Biltmore recently has dazzled with fashion exhibitions in America's largest home.
-Now, Biltmore has revealed that its newest exhibition, set to open next year, is inspired by favorite stories in George Vanderbilit's 22,000-volume library.
+Now, Biltmore has revealed that its newest exhibition, set to open Feb.
+10, 2017, is inspired by favorite stories in George Vanderbilit's 22,000-volume library.
 The exhibition will celebrate a collection of classic literary works and the popular movies that brought them to life.

 Designed for Drama: Fashion from the Classics will showcase more than 40 elaborate costumes from recent films, including a costume worn by Robert Downey Jr. in "Sherlock Holmes" and Nicole Kidman's Isabel Archer costume from "The Portrait of the Lady."
 The film fashions will be displayed inside Biltmore along with the original books from Vanderbilt's library.